atlantabitdevs/atlbit.dev/content/events/2024-08-21-bitcoin-socratic-seminar-31.md

 ### 🤙 Opening Presentation

-We’ll have an opening presentation to learn about Coordianted Fanout, a new privacy technique for Bitcoin, from [somebody](/#).
+We’ll have an opening presentation to learn about Coordinated Fanout, a new privacy technique for Bitcoin.

 ### 🧡 Bitcoin